json-api/json-api/format/index.md

 interpreted as described in RFC 2119 [[RFC2119](http://tools.ietf.org/html/rfc2119)].

+## Extending <a href="#extending" id="extending" class="headerlink"></a>

+The base JSON API specification **MAY** be extended to support additional capabilities.

+Servers that support one or more extensions to JSON API **SHOULD** return those extensions in every response in the `ext` media type parameter of the `Content-Type` header.
+The value of the `ext` parameter **MUST** be a comma-separated (U+002C COMMA, ",") list of extension names.

+For example: a response that includes the header `Content-Type: application/vnd.api+json; ext=bulk,patch` indicates that the server supports both the "bulk" and "patch" extensions.

+Clients **MAY** request a particular media type extension by including the its name in the `ext` media type parameter with the `Accept` header.
+Servers that do not support a requested extension **MUST** return a `415 Unsupported Media Type` status code.

 ## Document Structure <a href="#document-structure" id="document-structure" class="headerlink"></a>

 This section describes the structure of a JSON API document, which is identified